dpettigrew/DPTheme/README.md

 	    return YES;
 	}

-This will load the theme define in the Theme1.plist file (from the app's main bundle) and steup the appearance proxy objects to use the fonts defined in the theme file for the various labels.
+This will load the theme defined in the Theme1.plist file (from the app's main bundle) and setup the appearance proxy objects to use the fonts and sizes defined in the theme file for the various labels.

 Use